Divorce Service In Orange County – Attorneys Assisting Child Custody Matters

 In the case of joint custody, the child will be in the care of both parents, although the division is not always 50-50.
 With joint custody, both parents typically share physical custody and legal custody.

-What Factors Are Considered When Deciding Child Custody?
+What Factors Are Considered When Deciding Child Custody In Orange County?

 Child custody determinations can be a challenging and often, the parents cannot arrive at an agreement, leaving the final decision in the hands of the courts.